damianhakert/damianhakert.github.io/source/_posts/2016-02-22-gitlab-8-5-released.markdown

 ![Pages new area](/images/8_5/pages_new_area.png)

-You can add custom domains and certificates will if this functionality is enabled by your GitLab administrator:
+You can add custom domains and certificates if this functionality is enabled by your GitLab administrator:

 ![Pages domain list](/images/8_5/pages_domain_list.png)